Placements in Secure Accommodation

 This meeting must be chaired by the Head of Service (Safeguarding Services) and must consider the following issues:

-• Details of all the actions the Department has previously taken with the young person to prevent an escalation of her/his behaviour;
+- Details of all the actions the Department has previously taken with the young person to prevent an escalation of their behaviour;

-• The likelihood of her/him suffering significant harm if s/he does abscond;
+- The likelihood of them suffering significant harm if they do abscond;

-• The likelihood of her/him injuring her/himself or others;
+- The likelihood of them injuring themselves or others;

 The Secure Accommodation Legal Planning Meeting should be recorded on the form located here.
-A record of the meeting with a clear recommendation should be sent, with the pre-meeting social work report, to the Operations Director, Specialist Services.
+A record of the meeting with a clear recommendation should be sent, with the pre-meeting social work report, to the Operations Director.

-The Operations Director of Specialist Services holds decision-making responsibility for each placement and must record her/his reasons for the decision and attach these to the report.
+The Operations Director of Specialist Services also needs to be informed as they hold decision-making responsibility for each placement and must record their reasons for the decision and attach these to the report, along with a Management Decision on LCS.

 9. Applications for a Secure Accommodation Order